-SpirOps has been developing since 2007 a crowd simulator in which each agent has their own desires, their personal caracteristics and a subjective knowledge of the world.
+SpirOps has been developing since 2007 a crowd simulator in which each agent has their own desires, their personal characteristics and a subjective knowledge of the world.

-We use sociological researches to analyse the pedestrians behaviours.
+We use sociological research to analyse pedestrian behaviours.
 We reproduce their motivations to ensure that our behaviours are as realistic and repeatable as possible in various environments.

 Our AI Engine allows us to improve and enrich the behaviours depending on our partners' needs.

 To reach their destination, agents don't simply follow the shortest path but also: